Icons

 “I haven’t gone into the third one yet because after I set off the traps I figured I should come back for you.”

 “Thank you.
-This means that the members of the Cult know which entrance to use.”
+But having set off the traps means that the members of the Cult know which entrance to use.”

 “I am glad you were not hurt.
-Now, to figure out how to resurrect him and stop it.”
+Now, to figure out how to resurrect him.”

 She looked at him and adjusted her goggles.
 “We have to figure out how to resurrect him so that we can stop it?”